-Kashi defeats his two opponents easily and impressively.
-This is undoubtedly the simplest result of tomoesen, indicating Kashi as a dominant winner.
+Kashi defeated his two opponents easily and impressively.
+This was undoubtedly the simplest result of tomoesen, indicating Kashi as a dominant winner.

-(4) 1960, March
+(4) 1990, March

-The following wrestlers are played in tomoesen: Konishiki (Koni for short), Kirishima (Kiri for short), and Hokutoumi (Hoku for short).
+The following wrestlers were played in to-moesen: Konishiki (Koni for short), Kirishima (Kiri for short), and Hokutoumi (Hoku for short).

-This tomoe-sen is quite unique in that four matches are needed to decide the final victor.
-Such complication is "historically first" (and probably "historically last").
+This tomoesen was quite unique in that four matches were needed to decide the final victor.
+Such complication was "historically first" (and probably "historically last").